 Original Web Fiction

-Worm is one of the best superhero story I’ve ever read.
+Worm is one of the best superhero stories I’ve ever read.
 Amazing worldbuilding, characters, plot, fight scenes, powers, everything you could ever want in a realistic “cape” story that I enjoyed even more than any from the Marvel or DC universes.
 Much like The Wire ruined cop shows in general, while Worm didn’t quite make other superhero stories unwatchable, it did render them difficult to take seriously.

 Imagine if the God of the Old Testament was real, and speaking parts of his True Name (in Hebrew of course) let you cast magic spells.
 Then imagine corporations patented parts of the Name to monopolize their use, and were resisted by an underground coalition of Unitarian Universalist communist kabbalists.
 Then imagine the whole thing was written like a cross between Douglas Adams and Good Omens.